d-ries/linux-essentials/02_installation/01_course.md

 ![Virtualization](../images/02/Virtualization.png)

 For this course we want to use and install the operating system [Ubuntu server](https://ubuntu.com/download/server) in a virtual environment.
-You could use any Linux distribution you want.
 For this course we will use a debian based distro.

 ?> :fa-solid fa-list-check: _Download the `.iso` file for Ubuntu server using [this link](https://ubuntu.com/download/server).
 A `.iso` file is an exact copy of a CD/DVD.
 You will use this later to install the operating system in your virtual machine._